omgnuts/test-android-fragments/README.md

 For comparison,
 - the default android method handles orientation by saving and restoring both view + member states.
 The full activity cycle is being called.
 - onConfigurationChange allows you to manually restore a new view, initViews.
 The member states are preserved.
-So you do not need to make large arrays parcelable.
+So you do not need to make large arrays parcelable. listeners are also not disrupted.
+Progress dialogs however may ahve to be dismissed (need to check).

 Checked:
 - Configuration change also switches to use layout-land from layout-port